-The above description is not intended to constitute a complete analysis of all tax consequences relating to the acquisition, ownership and disposition of our common shares or Pre-Funded Warrants.
+The above description is not intended to constitute a complete analysis of all tax consequences relating to the acquisition, ownership and disposition of our common shares.
 You should consult your tax advisor concerning the tax consequences of the acquisition, ownership and disposition of our common shares in your particular situation.